 The flood infrastructure funding survey was sent to the sponsors of recommended FMEs, FMSs, and FMPs, with capital costs identified for each.
 The primary goal of this survey effort was to understand the funding needs of local sponsors and then propose what role the state should have in financing the recommended FMEs, FMSs, and FMPs.
-Of the 47 surveys sent, we were able to confirm the data on 15 of the surveys (32%).
 Appendix C contains a copy of the survey sent for each FME, FMS, and FMP.
-We will reach out to the sponsors to follow up on the response to the survey.
+We will be reaching out to the sponsors to followup on the response to the survey.
 With additional time provided in the second cycle of regional flood planning, the Lower Rio Grande RFPG anticipates that a greater response rate may be obtained through additional outreach efforts such as follow-up emails, phone calls, and meetings.

 The Lower Rio Grande RFPG assumed that those sponsors who do not respond to the survey would need 90 percent of the total project costs to be funded by state and/or federal sources.
-This represents an average of 10 percent of projected local investment in projects.
+This represents an average of 10 percent projected local investment in projects.
 The initial outreach efforts support a high percentage of outside needs discussed earlier in this chapter, which confirmed that many communities, particularly smaller and more rural communities, do not have any local funding available for flood management activities.
 Those communities that reported having local funding indicated relatively little local funding available in relation to the overall need.

 Overall, a total cost of \$75,000,000 is needed to implement the recommended FMEs, FMSs, and FMPs in this regional flood plan.
 From the total cost, it is projected that \$67,000,000 of state and federal funding is needed.
 This number does not represent the amount of funding needed to mitigate all risks in the region and solve flooding problems in their entirety.
 This number simply represents the funding needs for the specific, identified studies, strategies, and projects in this cycle of regional flood planning.
 Future cycles of regional flood planning will continue to identify more projects and studies needed to further flood mitigation efforts in the Lower Rio Grande Planning Region.